Rate this article

 Collaborate with our AI team to squeeze maximum value out of personalization and watch your ROI soar

-From personalization to hyper-personalization with AI
+From ecommerce personalization to hyper-personalization with AI

-Traditionally, personalization used to rely on historical customer data along with insights on general customer segments to generate granular experiences.
+Traditionally, personalization used to rely on historical consumer data along with insights on general customer segments to generate granular experiences.
 Although this ecommerce personalization strategy could effectively locate purchasing habits and other similarities between shoppers in a given category, it fell short of serving customized experiences to specific customers.
-Hyper-personalization fills this gap by tailoring companies’ marketing to individual customers.
+Smart, omnichannel, and almost telepathic hyper-personalization fills this gap by tailoring companies’ marketing to individual customers throughout the entire shopping journey.

 Hyper-personalized customer experiences meet a potential shopper or B2B buyer (if we’re talking about B2B ecommerce personalization) as early as the advertisement stage.
-By using data from various sources such as ecommerce site behavior, social media, and purchase history, machine learning algorithms help generate specific, custom advertisements that get into the customer’s heart.
+By using data from various sources such as ecommerce site behavior, social media, and purchase history, machine learning algorithms help generate custom advertisements, where everything — from messaging to dynamic pricing — is tailor-made to match unique user’s demographics, preferences, and browsing behavior.

 But keep in mind that to hit it big, hyper-personalization should be omnichannel, orchestrating a one-to-one experience to customers across all touchpoints, including online, in-store, and mobile.